Akkadius/glass-isc-dhcp/README.md

 npm start
 </pre>

+* For Debian this is all that is needed and Glass should start immediately
+* For Ubuntu users - you will have additional Apparmor config to add
+* **Highly Recommended** to iptables port 3000 to close off Glass if you are facing the public on your server

 ## Apparmor (Ubuntu LTS)

 * Ubuntu uses AppArmor by default - you will most likely run into file access issues without exemptions